-These wavelengths beyond the infra-red can 'see through' clouds, light rain, and snow, but there is a low amount (... why we use these wavelengths for communications).
-It is used to monitor oceans, sea ice cover and atmospheric ozone
+Microwave Sensing: 1mm to 1 metre (mostly 1cm-30cm) These wavelengths beyond the infra-red can 'see through' clouds and light rain, but there is a low amount ... and why we use these wavelengths for communications.
+It is used to monitor oceans, snow, sea ice cover and atmospheric ozone

-There is limited natural energy in microwave wavelengths ... so pixel size needs to be large Passive microwave sensing is a continuation of recording thermal energy in the microwave wavelengths.
-The signal is a brightness temperature but there is less terrestrial energy to sense, so a large pixel, ca. 10-25km is needed for radiometric resolution.
-Radiance = temperature x emissivity Remote sensing at microwave wavelengths is effective because ... the insignificant atmospheric attenuation for microwave windows = unaffected by clouds >Microwave sensors: SMMR TMI-TRMM AMSR SSM/I ESMR Sea Surface Temperature a.
+Energy emitted by the earth There is limited natural energy in microwave wavelengths ... so pixels needs to be large

+Passive microwave sensing is a continuation of recording thermal energy into the microwave wavelengths.
+The signal is a brightness temperature but there is less terrestrial energy to sense, so a large pixel, ~ 10-25km is needed for radiometric resolution.
+Radiance = temperature x emissivity Remote sensing at microwave wavelengths is effective because ... = insignificant atmospheric attenuation for microwave windows = unaffected by clouds >Microwave sensors: SMMR TMI-TRMM AMSR SSM/I ESMR Sea Surface Temperature a.
 Thermal IR, b.
-Microwave passive https://earth.nullschool.net
+Microwave passive